dxos/dxos/docs/docs/guide/cli/README.md

 ```

 ## Creating applications
-Use the following command to generate an app project with everything you need to build a collaborative application with DXOS.
+Use the following command to generate an app project named `hello` with everything you need to build a collaborative application with DXOS.
 ```bash
 dx app create hello
 cd hello